The Software License Agreement – An Introduction.

 - Customizations.
 Nearly all licensed software requires basic configuration, which is often addressed in the documentation.
 Some customers, however, require customization of the licensed software itself to fit the licensee’s specific needs or to enable the licensed software to function with the licensee’s systems.
 These services should be carefully evaluated by a licensee as a licensor will typically provide them on a time and materials basis.
 Often, a licensee has an IT department with expertise in evaluating scope and time estimates and can adequately evaluate any estimates that a licensor may provide.
 Even so, and especially in larger transactions or those involving significant customization, a licensee will want to negotiate monetary caps as well as exit and refund rights if the customer is not able to “go-live” within a specified period of time.
 These are especially important where blueprinting or a thorough requirements analysis has not been conducted in advance.
 Licensors and licensees may also negotiate ownership or exclusivity provisions with respect to specific customizations.
 For example, the parties might agree that while the licensor will own all of the customizations, they will not license them into a particular sector for a period of time.

 - Entire Agreement; Changes to the Terms.
 A licensee should make sure it is reviewing the software license agreement in its entirety and not bits and pieces with schedules and exhibits omitted.
 If there are linked items (often policies, etc.), the current version should be incorporated into the final software license agreement and provisions included that protect licensee or provide it with specific remedies in the event material changes are made that could adversely impact licensee.
 The final agreement should include the entire agreement.
 A licensee should examine whether the licensor has the right to unilaterally change certain terms and conditions of the agreement itself and negotiate these changes out of the agreement or limit them to specified areas that can be subject to licensee’s approval.
+A software license agreement template should have a placeholder for any prior or pre-existing agreements that a company may have entered into with a potential licensee prior to the transaction (e.g., earlier transactions, confidentiality agreements, etc.

 - Insurance; Taxes.
 A licensee should consider what insurance the licensor should be required to maintain during the term of the relationship.
 In some cases, insurance may be a crucial funding source for certain third-party claims.
 Separately, a licensee should discuss all software license agreements with its tax advisor.
 The taxation of software is complex and varies by jurisdiction.
 In some transactions, only components of what a licensee is paying are taxable and in other deals, a transaction may not be taxable at all depending on the jurisdiction and the particular facts and circumstances involved.

-- Down-Sizing Software License Agreements.
+- Down-Sizing Software Usage.
 Whether due to organic changes or a strategic transaction, a licensee may want to down-size its usage of licensed software or related services.
 Software license agreements often do not contemplate down-sizing and, if they do, do not provide the licensee with any economic benefit for doing so.
 If the licensee anticipates down-sizing its needs, it should negotiate for the appropriate refund or surrender rights.
 It may be easier, however, to right-size the initial software license order and provide for price protection for expansion.
 Sometimes both concepts are desired by a licensee, and both are dismissed by licensors unless a deal is of significant value.

 - Negotiation Strategies.
 There are various negotiation strategies employed when negotiating software license agreements.
 Some work better with different types of licensors.
 In other cases, timing or leverage are key factors.
 Depending on the deal size, some licensors will not come to the table to negotiate.
 Sometimes “we do not make any changes to our form” changes to “how can we help you license our software if you sign today?”, the latter usually being the end of a quarter or reporting year.
 Whatever the case, when negotiations do commence, licensees should determine their objectives and what they can and cannot live without in the deal.
 Regardless of deal size or industry sector, negotiation often focuses heavily on warranties, remedies, indemnities and limitations on liability (and related carve-outs and exclusions).

 - Industry-Specific Considerations.
 When licensing software, a licensee has to consider the regulatory environment in which it operates and whether the software and services it will receive from a vendor will enable it to stay in compliance.
 For software targeting specific regulated industries, this is often the key focus of the software and the licensor’s business.
 For other software, such as general business applications, a licensee must evaluate whether the software and the vendor are compatible with the licensee’s obligations.
 In some cases, regulatory issues are addressed through additional provisions in the software license agreement or a separate agreement that deals with specific issues (e.g., HIPAA issues for licensees in the healthcare industry, etc.).
+Many licensors may have a separate software license agreement template for different regulated industries.

 - General Contractual Considerations.
 Software license agreements are contracts.
 As such, a licensee should consider all of its provisions as part of its review.
 These often include attorneys’ fees and interest provisions, governing law and jurisdiction terms and other provisions that might not even be applicable to licensee but were left in the licensor’s draft from a prior transaction.
 In addition, a licensee should also review any restrictive covenants carefully.
 A software licensing agreement often contains provisions prohibiting a licensee from soliciting or hiring licensor personnel.
+Many of these terms may be embedded in a licensor’s software license agreement template, but sometimes they are negotiable depending on deal size and licensor’s desire to a close a deal quickly.
+The licensor’s software license agreement template may have a variety of permitted variations of what appear to be standard terms and sometimes all a licensee needs to do is ask for a particular change.

-Comment on this Software License Agreements Checklist
+Comment on this Software License Agreement Checklist